colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 How to avoid it
 +++++++++++++++

-No workaround is known yet.
+No workaround is known yet, but it's unlikely to cause problems unless combined with another issue.

 One-definition rule violations caused by static linking
 *******************************************************